Endangered Species Act of 1973: Experimental populations

-State endangered species lists

-Section 6 of the Endangered Species Act provided funding for development of programs for management of threatened and endangered species by state wildlife agencies.
-Subsequently, lists of endangered and threatened species within their boundaries have been prepared by each state.
-These state lists often include species which are considered endangered or threatened within a specific state but not within all states, and which therefore are not included on the national list of endangered and threatened species.
-Examples include Florida, Minnesota, and Maine.

 Penalties

 There are different degrees of violation with the law.
 The most punishable offenses are trafficking, and any act of knowingly "taking" (which includes harming, wounding, or killing) an endangered species.
 The penalties for these violations can be a maximum fine of up to $50,000 or imprisonment for one year, or both, and civil penalties of up to $25,000 per violation may be assessed.
-Lists of violations and exact fines are available through the National Oceanic and Atmospheric Administration web-site.
+Lists of violations and exact fines are available through the National Oceanic and Atmospheric Administration website.

+These penalties are subject to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015, and as of 2024 had increased to $63,991 for knowing violations of the ESA's take prohibition, and $30,715 for any other knowing violation of the ESA.

 One provision of this law is that no penalty may be imposed if, by a preponderance of the evidence that the act was in self-defense.
 The law also eliminates criminal penalties for accidentally killing listed species during farming and ranching activities.

 In addition to fines or imprisonment, a license, permit, or other agreement issued by a federal agency that authorized an individual to import or export fish, wildlife, or plants may be revoked, suspended or modified.
 Any federal hunting or fishing permits that were issued to a person who violates the ESA can be canceled or suspended for up to a year.